 The Saint and his entourage travel by steamboat.
 If, by any chance, their arrival destination doesn’t have a river or water close by, they’ll take some other mode of steam engine.
 For example, in 2019, they used a steam locomotive to travel to Apeldoorn.

-Sinterklaas and the Petes will stay in the country for 2-3 weeks to prep for the big day.
-While his actual birthday is on 6 December, presents are traditionally given on the evening of 5 December (pakjesavond or Sinterklaasavond).
-The Saint and Petes return to Spain the next day, and another year of waiting begins.
+In the Netherlands, the Sint travels on a white horse (schimmel), which is called Ozosnel (literally translated as Ohsoquick).
+They’ll stay in the country for 2-3 weeks to prep for the big day.
+While Sinterklaas’ actual birthday is on 6 December, presents are traditionally given on the evening of 5 December (pakjesavond or Sinterklaasavond).

 The Sinterklaasjournaal is a popular (fictive) news show that focuses on the leading characters as they travel to and through the Netherlands.
 It usually starts a week before Sinterklaas’ arrival and is broadcast every day until 5 December.

-Hosted by Dieuwertje Blok, the show format is like an actual news program with fragments and reports.
+Typically hosted by Dieuwertje Blok, the show format is like an actual news program with fragments and reports.
 It often features outrageous storylines that can pose a problem for the holiday celebration.
 For example, in 2022, they reported that the steamboat Pakjesboot 12 had sunk to the bottom of the sea.
 Luckily, Sinterklaas had the foresight to order a new ship, and the event was saved.

-So, who or what is Sinterklaas?
+So, who is Sinterklaas?

 Saint Nicolas was a fourth-century bishop from Myra in present-day Türkiye.
 He was known as a generous gift-giver with a non-creepy soft spot for children, and his miracles often see him saving them from their inevitable fates.
 For example, in one story, he sneaks three gold coins into the shoes of three impoverished girls to ensure they can grow up as decent, devout Christians.